THE ULTIMATE QUEENSTOWN WEDDING PHOTOGRAPHY GUIDE – BY PATRICK FALLON / QUEENSTOWN WEDDING PHOTOGRAPHER

 REMEMBER, YOU HAVE THE POWER

 Wedding Photographers rely on good feedback from their couples to get more bookings.
 Reviews on Facebook and Google have a huge impact on a Wedding Photographer’s business.
 And bad reviews have even more impact than good ones!
 Which means that, contract or no, you have a lot more power in many respects than your Wedding Photographer.
-So if you are dealing with an experienced and relatively well-known Queenstown Wedding Photographer don’t be nervous about paying in advance.
-All it takes is one bad review from you after the wedding day to put a huge dent in your Wedding Photographer’s business and bank account.
+So if you are dealing with an experienced and relatively well-known Queenstown Wedding Photographer don’t be nervous.
+All it takes is one bad review to put a huge dent in your Wedding Photographer’s business.

-This also means that I, for one, will always bend over backwards to keep my couples happy no matter what my contract says.
+This is why I always bend over backwards to keep my couples happy no matter what my contract says.

 REAL LIFE / REAL WEDDING EXAMPLE

-I have a clause in my contract which gives me the rights to use any and all photos from a wedding to market my business.
+My contract gives me the rights to use any photos from a wedding to market my business.
 (Eg put them on my website or share them on Social Media).
-Several times over the years I have had couples request I don’t share any images online even after they have signed the contract giving me the rights to do exactly that.
-Do I get upset in this situation?
-Do I use their images anyway because they have signed the contract giving me the legal right to do exactly that?
+Several times over the years I have had couples request that I not share any images online even after they have signed the contract.
+What did I do in this situation?
+Do I use their images anyway because they have signed the contract?
 No. Because it’s just not worth it for even one bad review.
 And that is why I say that you, the couple, have a lot of power in this situation.

 I hope you found this Blog Post helpful.
 If you have any comments or questions, you can leave a comment here at the bottom of this post or get in touch via my Contact Page.